-- The verifier must be independent from the firm. - The verifier and the firm must adhere to this Guidance Statement. - The verifier must adhere to any independence guidance for its profession, if applicable. - The verifier must create and document its own policies and procedures that address independence. - To the best of their ability, the verifier and the firm must consider their entire relationship when analyzing potential independence issues. - The verifier must conclude that the verifier is independent prior to the start of the engagement, as evidenced by the engagement letter. - The verifier and the firm must discuss, and the verifier must document, all potential independence issues that arise during or after the engagement and how they were resolved. - All independence issues must be adequately resolved prior to issuing a verification report. - If at any time an independence issue cannot be adequately resolved, the verifier must not perform or continue to perform the verification.
+- The verifier must be independent from the Fiduciary Manager. - The verifier and the Fiduciary Manager must adhere to this Guidance Statement. - The verifier must adhere to any independence guidance for its profession, if applicable.

-- The verifier's independence must be affirmed by the verifier at the conclusion of the engagement as evidenced by the issuance of the verification report. - The verification report must include language indicating that the verifier is independent from the firm.
-This can be accomplished by including the word "independent" in the report title (e.g., using the title "Independent Verification Report").
-The verifier may also include a statement acknowledging its independence within the verification report. - The verifier and the firm must reassess independence whenever any new information comes to light during or after the engagement that could affect independence.
-The conclusions reached and rationale for the conclusions must be documented by the verifier. - If it is determined that the verifier issued a verification report to the firm when the verifier was not, or is not, independent of the firm, the firm must cease making any verification claim for the period for which the verifier was not independent and must consider this to be a material error. - Verifiers must not engage in the following: - stepping into a management role on behalf of the firm; - undertaking any management function or a decision-making role relative to the implementation of and compliance with the GIPS standards; or - testing their own work. - "Management functions" are tasks and responsibilities that are related to the GIPScompliance process.
-Management functions include, but are not limited to, the following: - identifying all portfolios of the firm; - classifying pooled funds as limited distribution pooled funds or broad distribution pooled funds; - assigning portfolios to composites; - determining firm definition; - determining discretion definition or portfolio discretionary status; - creating composite criteria; - selecting composite or pooled fund benchmarks; - establishing or modifying policies and procedures; - calculating portfolio, pooled fund, or composite returns; and - preparing GIPS Reports.
+- The verifier must create and document its own policies and procedures that address independence. - To the best of their ability, the verifier and the Fiduciary Manager must consider their entire relationship when analyzing potential independence issues. - The verifier must conclude that the verifier is independent prior to the start of the engagement, as evidenced by the engagement letter. - The verifier and the Fiduciary Manager must discuss-and the verifier must document-all potential independence issues that arise during or after the engagement and how they are resolved. - All independence issues must be adequately resolved prior to issuing a verification report. - If at any time an independence issue cannot be adequately resolved, the verifier must not perform or continue to perform the verification. - The verifier's independence must be affirmed by the verifier at the conclusion of the engagement, as evidenced by the issuance of the verification report. - The verification report must include language indicating that the verifier is independent from the Fiduciary Manager.
+This can be accomplished by including the word "independent" in the report title (e.g., "Independent Verification Report").
+The verifier may also include a statement acknowledging its independence within the verification report. - The verifier and the Fiduciary Manager must reassess independence whenever any new information comes to light during or after the engagement that could affect independence.
+The conclusions reached and rationale for the conclusions must be documented by the verifier. - If it is determined that the verifier issued a verification report to the Fiduciary Manager when the verifier was not or is not independent of the Fiduciary Manager, the Fiduciary Manager must cease making any verification claim for the period for which the verifier was not independent and must consider this to be a material error. - Verifiers must not engage in the following: - stepping into a management role on behalf of the Fiduciary Manager; - undertaking any management function or a decision-making role relative to the implementation of and compliance with the GIPS standards for FMPs; or - testing their own work. - "Management functions" are tasks and responsibilities that are related to the GIPS compliance process.
+Management functions include, but are not limited to, the following: - identifying all schemes of the Fiduciary Manager; - assigning schemes to composites;

+- determining Fiduciary Manager definition; - determining discretion definition or scheme discretionary status; - creating composite criteria; - selecting benchmarks used in scheme relative returns; - establishing or modifying policies and procedures; - calculating scheme relative or composite relative returns; and - preparing GIPS Composite Reports.